 There are usually a few ways you can get your medicine or item.

 You may be able to:

-- get your medicine delivered to you
+- have it delivered to you

 Do not go to a pharmacy if:

-- you have symptoms of coronavirus (a high temperature, a new, continuous cough or a loss or change to your sense of smell or taste)
+- you have symptoms of coronavirus (a high temperature, a new, continuous cough, or a loss or change to your sense of smell or taste)

 - you live with someone who has symptoms

 Get your medicines delivered or ask someone to collect them.

 If you're picking up medicines for someone else, leave them outside their door, but make sure you see them collect them.